rsdoiel/antenna/archives/2025/going_electric_2025.20.md

-<p><em>Update, May 22: </em>After the initial lawsuit was filed on May 7th,<a href="https://earthjustice.org/press/2025/nonprofits-sue-trump-administration-over-illegal-freeze-of-billions-for-electric-vehicle-charging"> a number of nonprofits</a> including Sierra Club, Earthjustice, NRDC, Southern Environmental Law Center, and Plug in America joined the lawsuit today.
+<p><em>Update, May 22: </em>After the initial lawsuit was filed on May 7th when this article was first written,<a href="https://earthjustice.org/press/2025/nonprofits-sue-trump-administration-over-illegal-freeze-of-billions-for-electric-vehicle-charging"> a number of nonprofits</a> including Sierra Club, Earthjustice, NRDC, Southern Environmental Law Center, and Plug in America joined the lawsuit today.
 Also, the Government Accountability Office <a href="https://www.nytimes.com/2025/05/22/us/politics/trump-federal-funds-gao.html">determined today that the seizure of funds was illegal</a>.</p>